-The mission of Early Alert Canines is to improve the health, safety, and well-being of people with insulin-dependent diabetes through partnerships with certified low blood sugar alert dogs.
+The mission of Early Alert Canines (EAC) is to improve the health, safety, and well-being of people with insulin-dependent diabetes through partnerships with certified low-blood sugar alert dogs.

-Early Alert Canines' diabetic alert dogs provide real and measurable help for diabetics.
-Hypoglycemia is an inevitable and acute side-effect of insulin therapy that can lead to severe medical problems including coma and death, so it is imperative for diabetics to receive the earliest warning possible when their blood glucose is dropping.
+Diabetic Alert Dogs provide real and measurable help for people with diabetes.
+Hypoglycemia is an inevitable and acute side-effect of insulin therapy that can lead to severe medical problems including coma and death.
+It is imperative for people to receive the earliest possible warning when their blood glucose is dropping.

-Though modern medical technology makes it possible for a diabetic to regularly test and verify his or her own blood sugar levels, there are many times when such checks are problematic or even impossible; during sleep, for example, or during intense exercise, school, work, or business meetings.
+Though modern medical technology makes it possible for a person to regularly test blood sugar levels, there are many times when such checks are problematic or even impossible, for example: during sleep, intense exercise, school, work, or business meetings.

 Early Alert Canines are always on alert for their insulin-dependent partners, ready to warn them about critical changes in their blood sugar levels.
-These dogs are more than just a diabetic's best friend; they are life savers and life changers.
+These dogs are more than just best friends; they are life savers and life changers.